cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 # TODOs
 - explain compose version detection (and how it differs for different Compose / compose material modules)
 - explain Gradle module structure, `compileOnly` trick.
-- Add code illustrations
 - Mention more examples and show them side-by-side
-- Confirm that examples I used really have been broken
-- Explain compat layer
 - Explain that experimental APIs in Compose are hard to avoid
 - Lint rules
 - Show evidence for widespread experimental API usage: https://github.com/search?q=%40OptIn%28Experimentalfoundationapi%3A%3Aclass%29&type=code